The 2024 Olympic closing ceremony for the Paris Games is Sunday. Here's what to know about the event.

 Katie Ledecky, who's won more Olympic medals than any other American woman, and gold medalist Nick Mead, a rower, will lead Team USA as flag bearers at the 2024 closing ceremony.

-Mead will be the first rower to lead Team USA as a closing ceremony flag bearer.
+Mead will be the first rower to lead Team USA as a flag bearer of the closing ceremony.
 After hearing the news, Mead said he had chills and quipped that he needed to get a haircut in a video posted to social media.

 Ledecky got the news from teammate Bobby Finke.